96boards/documentation/hikey/CONTENTS/LINUX-AND-LINARO/README.md

 ## Linux and Linaro

-A beginner approach to Linux and Linaro
+A beginner approach to Linux

 ## Linux

-In Progress...

-## Linaro

 In Progress...